zerotohero-dev/volkan.io/README.md

 Obviously, don’t copy everything verbatim and impersonate me :)

-When in doubt about whehter your particular usage is okay [send me an email at me@volkan.io](mailto:me@volkan.io).
+When in doubt about whether your particular usage is okay [send me an email at me@volkan.io](mailto:me@volkan.io).